 A working body of ICIJ members who represent the ICIJ members, setting principles and best practices, priorities and activities, liaising with the board and giving advice to ICIJ’s leadership team on adding or excusing members.

-ICIJ’s global member network is more than 220 investigative journalists strong.
-We have members in 83 countries and territories who work collaboratively on cross-border investigative projects.
+ICIJ’s global member network is 280 investigative journalists strong.
+We have members in more than 100 countries and territories who work collaboratively on cross-border investigative projects.